holehouse-lab/shephard/docs/apis.rst

 apis
 =================

 the :code:`apis` package contains a collection of tools for working with non-SHEPHARD format files.
-In particular, SHEPHARD uses FASTA files for sequence storage, which is not a format SHEPHARD has control over, so interaction with FASAT files occurs via APIs.
+In particular, SHEPHARD uses FASTA files for sequence storage, which is not a format SHEPHARD has control over, so interaction with FASTA files occurs via APIs.

 We anticipate the number of :code:`api` modules to remain small, but for some tools that the lab has control over, direct interaction via an API makes sense.
 In general, we use interfaces for interacting with data to ensure weak coupling between SHEPHARD and other tools.